 How the injury is impacting your daily activities and your functional limitations.

-Your personal goals for your physical therapy care.
+Personal goals for your physical therapy care.

 Medications, tests, and procedures related to your health.

-The therapist will then perform the objective evaluation which may include some of the following:
+Your therapist will then perform the objective evaluation which may include some of the following:

 Palpation – touching around the area of the pain/problem in order to check for tenderness, swelling, soft tissue integrity, tissue temperature, inflammation, etc.